State of Washington

 The central question raised by the request is whether a judicial officer may enter into an employment contract with a city to be a municipal court judge if: (a) court employees will report to the court administrator who will report to the city manager; (b) the judge will undergo performance reviews by the city manager; and (c) the judge will communicate with police and other city agencies about court cases.

 A judicial officer may contract with a municipality to serve as a municipal court judge.
 However, the contract may not contain provisions which would create an impropriety or the appearance of impropriety concerning the judge’s activities.
-Some examples of inappropriate contact provisions are having: (1) the court administrator and court employees report to the court administrator and not to the judge; (2) the performance reviews conducted by the city manager, a member of the municipal executive branch; and (3) the judicial officer discuss court cases with members of law enforcement and other municipal court agencies.
+Some examples of inappropriate contact provisions are having: (1) the court administrator and court employees report to the city manager and not to the judge; (2) the performance reviews conducted by the city manager, a member of the municipal executive branch; and (3) the judicial officer discuss court cases with members of law enforcement and other municipal court agencies.
 The employment contract should acknowledge the court is a part of an independent branch of city government and that the judicial officer and court employees are bound to act in accordance with the provisions of the Code of Judicial Conduct.

 Canon 3(B)(1) and (2) require that judges diligently discharge their administrative responsibilities, facilitate the performance of the administrative responsibilities of court officials, and require their staff and court officials subject to their direction and control to observe the standards of fidelity and diligence that apply to them.
 In addition, Canon 3(A)(2) requires judges to maintain order and decorum in proceedings before them.
 The contract provision requiring employees to report to the court administrator who will operate under the general direction of the city manager with guidance from the judge would interfere with the judge’s duties to comply with the foregoing provisions.
 This part of the contract also intrudes on the independence of the judiciary.